Polarized Radiative Transfer of Kerr-Newman Black Hole: Initial conditions for solving the ODE in Kerr-Newman spacetime

 where $x$ is the normalized radial coordinate with scale parameter $\sigma$, and other parameter characteristics are shown in the following table.
 This equation introduces additional degrees of freedom, enabling it to more flexibly accommodate the asymmetry and complex structures commonly observed in real astrophysical environments.
 The term $\tan(\gamma x)$ introduces adjustable asymmetry while preserving the smooth peak at the center of the light source, and the behavior of the tail is governed by the power-law factor $(x^2 + 1)^{\delta/2}$.
 The non-Gaussian model produces a smooth peak with an extended tail and adjustable asymmetry, which can replicate observational features and provide a more realistic foundation for simulating the luminosity structure of black hole accretion systems (Figure~\ref{fig:2}).

 We introduce Gaussian-like functions with normalization terms to define a basic polarization emission model~\citep{Shcherbakov:2010kh}:

 where $\beta$ sets the center position of the brightness distribution, $\sigma$ controls the smoothness and width of the radial contour, $\gamma$ introduces an offset, and $\theta$ determines the primary direction of the polarization emission process.
 However, this equation is idealized and lacks explicit frequency dependence, limiting its ability to capture spectral polarization coupling.
 Figure~\ref{fig:3} shows the polarization emission profile in this form.
 The left panel displays a symmetric distribution with $\beta=6$, while the right panel illustrates the effect of $\beta$ on the polarization emission position.
-Note that the adopted polarized emissivity model is phenomenological and is used solely to isolate geometric and transport effects; it should not be interpreted as a self-consistent description of emission around a charged black hole.
+Note that the adopted polarized emissivity model is phenomenological and is used solely to isolate geometric and transport effects; it should not be interpreted as a self-consistent description of emission around a charged black hole.In this analysis, we restrict the phenomenological model to the range of $6M \leq r \leq 25M$.
+For the near-horizon case ($r < 6M$), due to the complex coupling dynamics between the intrinsic electromagnetic field and the accretion flow~\cite{Hou:2024qqo}, we do not consider it here, as the treatment exceeds the scope of this study.

 More generally, polarized emission depends not only on the radius $r$, but also on the viewing angle $\theta$, frequency $\nu$, and polarization degree $\Pi$.
 Defining the dimensionless variable $x = \frac{r - \beta}{\sigma}$, we obtain a generalized polarization source function~\citep{Moscibrodzka:2017lcu}: